Department of Geography

 The Department of Geography offers advanced work leading to the Master of Arts and Doctor of Philosophy degrees.
 Both the M.A. and Ph.D. degrees are offered, but the major emphasis of the program is on the Ph.D., even for those not yet possessing an M.A.
 Incoming students are roughly evenly mixed between those with and without a master's degree.

 The Department of Geography has faculty strength in five overlapping areas of concentration.
-These represent areas of active faculty research and coherent focinot mutually exclusive territories.
+These represent coherent foci and areas of active faculty research not mutually exclusive categories.
 Indeed, many students and faculty work on projects that span more than one area.
-So, while intensive training is offered in a number of diverse areas, the program is noted for its integrative and cross-cutting approach.
+So, while intensive training is offered in a number of diverse areas, the program is noted for its integrative and cross-cutting approaches.
 The department's diverse graduate students are pursuing a wide variety of research at UNCChapel Hill.

 Departmental research specializations include: